openshift/openshift-origin-design/web-console/4.0-designs/storage/object-storage-dashboard/object-storage-dashboard.md

 ### Providers> Egress
 ![Providers by Egress](img/data-consumption-card-05.png)

-The size of the data NooBaa read from each provider Why?
+The size of the data MCG read from each provider
+Why?
 Cost analysis.
 Understanding the traffic in the cloud, allowing the user to compare with the cloud billing reports, optimize and improve resources allocation according to the egress pattern and perhaps consider changing the selected resource type.

 ### Providers> Physical vs. logical usage